No Limit Credit Cards Explained

 Is there a credit card that has no limit?

-There aren’t really credit cards with no limit at all (like you might see in the movies).
-But there are credit cards that don’t have a preset spending limit.
+There aren’t really credit cards with no limit at all, but there are credit cards that don’t have a preset spending limit.
 Instead, the credit card issuer will evaluate your overall financial information to determine whether to approve any purchases.
 This might include your income, net worth, relationship to the bank, and previous spending and payment history.

 A no-limit credit card generally does not mean a credit card with absolutely no limit at all.
 Instead, many times people are referring to a credit card with no preset spending limit.
-When you have a card with no preset spending limit, you won’t have a specific available credit or credit limit — instead, the bank will determine whether to approve each transaction based on your overall financial information and/or past spending history.
+When you have a card with no preset spending limit, you won’t have a specific available credit or credit limit.
+Instead, the card issuer will determine whether to approve each transaction based on your overall financial information and/or past spending history.

 Photo credit: iStock/Delmaine Donson